calysteau/calyscope/README.md

 # calyscope
-Unveil the local market's secrets without spending a dime with Calyscope.
+Unveil the local market's secrets with Calyscope.
 Exclusively tailored for individual entrepreneurs, this free, user-friendly application demystifies market analysis, illuminating local opportunities and competition in a straightforward manner.

 Keeping simplicity at its core, Calyscope presents clear cartographic visuals and concise tabular reports, ensuring market studies are both accessible and actionable.